TREASURIES-U.S. bonds slip on housing jump, fewer jobless claims

 NEW YORK, Jan 17 U.S. Treasury debt prices fell on Thursday, weakened by stronger economic data that favored riskier assets over safe-haven debt.

-After falling for four straight sessions to their lowest levels in two weeks, hurt by concern that Congress might not raise the $16.4 trillion federal borrowing limit, Treasury yields rose.
+After falling for four straight sessions to their lowest levels in two weeks and hurt by concern that Congress might not raise the $16.4 trillion federal borrowing limit, Treasury yields rose, moving inversely to prices.

 Government data showing the number of Americans filing new claims for unemployment benefits fell to a five-year low last week and that residential construction surged in December boosted stocks and weakened bonds.